Doctor Who season 9: Recurring cast

 Nicholas Courtney, John Levene and Richard Franklin continue their roles of Brigadier Lethbridge-Stewart, Sergeant Benton and Captain Mike Yates respectively.

 Roger Delgado returns to play The Master in The Sea Devils and The Time Monster.

 Guest stars

 Alan Bennion makes his second of three appearances in the series playing an Ice Warrior, portraying Lord Izlyr in The Curse of Peladon and Valentine Palmer plays Monia in episodes 3 and 4.
 Geoffrey Palmer makes an appearance as the Administrator in The Mutants, and Hammer actress Ingrid Pitt played Queen Galleia in The Time Monster.

+Development

+Several stories were scrapped from this season.
+Two stories by Brian Hayles were scrapped: The Brain-Dead, which would have depicted Ice Warriors using a "Z-Beam" to reduce temperatures across the Earth and turn humans into zombie-like slaves, and The Shape of Terror, which would have seen an alien shape-shifting entity attempting to merge with the Doctor, resulting in its own destruction.
+The first storyline was rejected, but the Ice Warriors' inclusion inspired their appearance in The Curse of Peladon.
+Elements of The Shape of Terror would also be reused for The Curse of Peladon.
+Robert Sloman was initially commissioned to write a serial titled The Daleks in London, which would have reintroduced the Daleks to the series, though was scrapped in favor of Day of the Daleks.
+The Mega, written by Bill Strutton, was also scrapped.

 Serials

 The first serial, Day of the Daleks, saw the return of the Daleks for the first time since Season 4's The Evil of the Daleks in 1967.
 This was also the first time that the Daleks had been seen in colour in the television series (they had been in colour in the two films starring Peter Cushing produced in the mid-1960s).